compmem/smile/docs/index.rst

 Funding Sources
 ===============

-Funding for SMILE made possible by grants from:
+Development of SMILE made possible by grants from:

 .. image:: _static/ccbs.jpg
     :width: 150